hiof/hwid/README.md

 ## Instructions

 Pull all contents of this repository and save on an empty USB-drive.
+To download, click the green "Code"-button in the top right hand corner of [hiof/hwid](https://github.com/hiof/hwid) - then click "Download ZIP".
+Extract the contents of the zip archive to a USB-drive.

 ### Getting HWID from a new device